CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Detainment Attacks

 Detainment attacks tap rather than wound characters.
-Attacks are only detainment against hero companies if it says so on the card.
-An attack against a minion company is considered detainment in the following situations:
+An attack is considered detainment in the following situations:

  - If it states the attack is detainment on the card.
- - All Nazgul attacks.
+ - All Nazgul attacks against minion companies.
- - Any attack keyed to a Dark-domain, Shadow-hold, or Dark-hold.
+ - Any attack keyed, against a minion company, to a Dark-domain, Shadow-hold, or Dark-hold.
- - Any Orc, Troll, Undead, or Man attack keyed to Shadow-land.
+ - Any Orc, Troll, Undead, or Man attack keyed to Shadow-land.[^detainment]

 The above parameters apply even if the attack is keyed to a region or site by name which has the appropriate type.